Reading time: 11 min.

 Overuse of styling products

-Excessive use of heat styling, bleach or hair dye can cause hair loss, as the harsh chemicals within them damage your strands, leaving you with dry, brittle hair which is easy to break off.
+Excessive use of heat styling, bleach or hair dye can cause hair loss, as the harsh chemicals within them damage your fringe, leaving you with dry, brittle hair which is easy to break off.

 Is my thinning fringe permanent?